contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/02_sending.md

 Access-Control-Allow-Methods | Such headers contain a list of HTTP methods, each of them is clickable.
 Once clicked, the method of the current request is updated

 <a class="anchor" name="payload"></a>
-### Payload
+### Response payload

 Response payload corresponds to the data received.
-In order to ease readability, all kinds of payloads can be displayed as-is (aka "Raw" mode), hex-encoded (aka "Hex" mode) Some of payloads can be also formatted using syntax coloration and other options (aka "Pretty" mode) or in a "Preview" mode.
+In order to ease readability, all kinds of payloads can be displayed as-is (aka "Raw" mode), hex-encoded (aka "Hex" mode).
+Some of payloads can be also formatted using syntax coloration and other options (aka "Pretty" mode) or in a "Preview" mode.

 Let's have a few words about these modes:

 * "Raw" means display the bytes of the payloads.
 Be careful, it may produce unwanted effects when applied on "binary" payloads
 * "Hex" displays each bytes of the payload in their hexadecimal representation
-* "Preview" fits very well with images, html payloads.
-The browser is asked to render the payload according to its media type.
+* "Preview" fits very well with images, HTML payloads, etc. The browser is asked to render the payload according to its media type.
 "Binary" files are not rendered.
 * "Pretty" supports syntax colorization and few others goodies, see below.

 The "Raw" and "Hex" modes are available for all kinds of payloads.